PoisotLab/ms_networkary_classifiers/README.md

 required decreasing only slightly with the connectance of the original network.
 MCC and PR-AUC required values of training set bias from 0.75 to almost 1 to be optimized, which is in line with the results of the previous section, *i.e.* they are more stringent tests of model performance.
+These results suggest that learning from a dataset with very low connectance can be a different task than for more connected networks: it becomes increasingly important to caputre the mechanisms that make an interaction *exist*, and therefore having a slightly more biased training dataset might be beneficial.
+As connectance increases, the need for biased training sets is less prominent, as learning the rules for which interactions *do not* exist starts gaining importance.

 ![TODO](figures/optim_perf.png){#fig:optimperf}

-When trained at their optimal training set bias, performance still had a significant impact on the performance of some machines [@fig:optimperf].
+When trained at their optimal training set bias, connectance still had a significant impact on the performance of some machines [@fig:optimperf].
 Notably, Decision Tree, Random Forest, and Ridge Regression had low values of PR-AUC.
 In all cases, the Boosted Regression Tree was reaching very good